A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A FAUX LEATHER PAINT FINISH ON UPHOLSTERY FABRIC | 90S WINGBACK CHAIR MAKEOVER | YOUTUBE VIDEO INCLUDED!

 - Paint Fabric and Repeat

+Some people prefer to use a water mister and spray the fabric before painting.
 I tried both methods on this Granny Chair I painted 4 years ago and I find dipping the brush MUCH easier and faster than spraying the fabric.
 It’s a good idea to try both methods and see which works better for you.
+Also, be sure to watch to the end of the video where I’m sharing how the painted Granny Chair has held up over the years!

 Here’s what the chair looked like after the first coat…

 After the first coat was almost dry (still slightly damp) I applied a second coat.
 I repeated for a total of three coats to totally cover the floral pattern.
+Once the first coat is mostly dry (a bit damp is fine), add a second thin coat.
+Most upholstery pieces need about three coats for full coverage.

 If you were to stop right there and give it a waxing, the results are still impressive!
 But I thought I’d try a faux leather finish with a little more detail on this one.

-STEP 4 Glaze
+STEP 4 – Glaze

 After my third coat of paint was dry, I added some Chocolate to the leftover paint I had in the container along with a little VanDyke Brown Glaze.
 I didn’t measure but I’m guessing it was around 10-15% glaze to 85-90% paint.
 The glaze was added to give me a little more playtime to create some texture.

-I applied a coat of this paint/glaze mixture working in sections.
+I applied a coat of this paint/glaze mixture, working in sections.

 To get the leather texture look, I crumpled up a piece of tissue paper and then laid it on the wet paint/glaze mixture.